Why Are Anxiety And Depression Closely Connected In Many Ways?

 Depression, anxiety, mental health

 Depression is a disorder that does not get nearly enough attention.
-Depressed people are often told to "cheer up" or to "look at the bright side" of things, and may spiral even deeper when they are unable to simply snap out of the mood that has such a hold on them.
-While depression can often lead to fatigue and listlessness, it has a close cousin by the name of anxiety.
-Anxiety causes the opposite effect, putting our bodies into the "fight or flight" mode that protected us in the wild.
+Depressed people are often told to "cheer up" or to "look at the bright side" of things and may spiral even more profoundly when they are unable to simply snap out of the mood that has such a hold on them.

 Anxiety and Depression

 That is a classic symptom of depression.
-Depression and anxiety are often seen together, and can sometimes lead to one another.
+Depression and anxiety are often seen together and can sometimes lead to one another.

 Anxiety Feelings

-Anxiety is a way of describing a certain way of feeling.
+Anxiety is a way of describing a particular way of feeling.
 It may represent a sense of fear, dread, or a sense that you are in immediate danger, even when you are safe and have no reason to feel this way.

-There are several different kinds of anxiety disorders, including phobias or irrational fears, situational anxiety, panic disorders, generalized anxiety disorders, obsessive-compulsive disorders, and post-traumatic stress disorders among others.
+There are several different kinds of anxiety disorders, including phobias or irrational fears, situational anxiety, panic disorders, generalized anxiety disorders, obsessive-compulsive disorders, and post-traumatic stress disorders, among others.

 These disorders can lead to a state of almost constant high stress and can affect your daily life much to the worse.
 You may be unable to function in certain situations, or you may come to fear leaving your own home, and if untreated, the symptoms of anxiety disorders can lead to many of the same problems as depression, including insomnia or a reluctance or fear to leave the house or to be around other people.
-Why Anxiety and Depression

-Back to top of page
+Back to the top of the page

 Symptoms of Anxiety and Depression